-You want to progress in your leadership career.
-You’ve got an objective to reach Head of department level within a couple of years.
+You want to progress in your career.
+You’ve got an objective to achieve a promotion within a year.
 How do you create a Leadership Career Development Plan to achieve your goal?

-You’re successful in your Senior Manager role and want to achieve a Head of department role next.
+You’re successful in your current role and have your eyes set on a promotion.
 You know you’re capable of the move and can add more value than you are now.
 You enjoy being more strategic, having ideas, building relationships and making things happen.
 You’re excited to have this ambition!
 But how do you make it a reality?

-Top 5 tips for how to successfully achieve promotion in your leadership career
+Top 5 tips for how to successfully achieve promotion in your career

 Here are my top 5 tips, based on my experience of creating career development programmes in my HR career, and coaching individual leaders in their career progression.

 Whether you’re looking for a new role within your current organisation or in another one, these will help you present your best self for your ideal role when the time is right.